Authority and Jurisdiction

 The Engineers and Geoscientists BC investigation and discipline process is transparent, objective, impartial, and fair.
 The members of the Investigation Committee, the Discipline Committee, as well as staff at Engineers and Geoscientists BC must exercise their duties and responsibilities in an objective manner and are required to withdraw themselves from any investigation or discipline file where a conflict of interest could compromise their impartiality or objectivity.
 Learn more about our Policy on Avoiding Bias and Conflict of Interest in the Investigation and Discipline Process.

-Engineers and Geoscientists BC is required to keep confidential any ongoing investigations (except where public duty requires disclosure of information or where disclosure of certain information is permitted by the Professional Governance Act or privacy legislation).
-While ongoing investigations are kept confidential, the complainant and the registrant subject to the complaint are informed of the status of the complaint at regular intervals throughout the process.
+Engineers and Geoscientists BC is required to keep investigations confidential (except where public duty requires disclosure of information or where disclosure of certain information is permitted by the Professional Governance Act or privacy legislation).
+The complainant and the registrant subject to the complaint are informed of the status of the complaint at regular intervals throughout the process.

 Once an investigation has concluded, and if disciplinary action is recommended, relevant discipline documents are published on the Discipline Hearings and Notices page.